MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/texture-cache.md

 ms.date: 03/28/2017
 ---

-# Texture Caching using CCTextureCache
+# Texture caching using CCTextureCache

 _CocosSharp’s CCTextureCache class provides a standard way to organize, cache, and unload content.
 It is especially useful for large games which may not fit entirely into RAM, simplifying the process of grouping and disposing of textures._